Black Bass Fishing …could be the most fishing fun for all ages.

 A friend of mine asked me a long time ago what my secret was to killing two turkeys in Virginia every year.
 I could have offered up some tactic that he would have accepted as borderline magic, but the secret is that there are no secrets!

 Experience over 40-plus seasons has taught me a few things, but the key to filling tags is simple.

 I had an outline for seminars entitled “FIND them, CALL them and TAG them”.
-This will be the focus of a three part series.
-Each of these elements are critical to your potential success.
+This will be the focus of a three-part series.
+Each of these elements is critical to your potential success.